ronnieholm/Bugfree.NemLogIn/README.md

 The application has lost track that the user is logged in.
-If we logout by navigating to https://oiosaml-net.dk:20002/logout.ashx and navigate back to a page requirering authentication, the OIOSAML.Net library will redirect the browser to the NemLog-in IdP which may determines that the user is still logged into it.
+If we logout by navigating to https://oiosaml-net.dk:20002/logout.ashx and navigate back to a page requiring authentication, the OIOSAML.Net library will redirect the browser to the NemLog-in IdP which may determines that the user is still logged into it.
 The IdP then redirects the browser back to the original page, providing the SP the SAML response once again, but without the need for the user to explicitly login.
 It's unclear if this error message is a feature or a bug.

 ## Debugging outside of Visual Studio